 cp command in Linux is used for copying files and directories.
 In this tutorial, you’ll learn some of the essential usages of the cp command.

 One of the commands that you must know in Linux is cp.
-It is short for copy and it does exactly as it name suggests: it copies.
+It’s often called the copy command in Linux and it is actually short for copy and it does exactly as it name suggests: it copies.

 cp is used for copying files from one location to other. cp can also be used to copy entire directories into a new location.
 You can use it to copy multiple files and directories as well.